miras-tech/jspeech/README.md

 develop Speaker and Speech Recognition Systems.

-Please inform us if you have used MirasVoice for any porpuses to be added to this list.

 ## Cite
 Please cite the following paper in your publication if you are using JSpeech in your research:
 ```bibtex